backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

 We will use a "Todo list" feature, composed of the `todo-list` and `todo-list-backend` plugins.

-The source code is already available here:
+The source code is available here:

 - [todo-list](link-to-backstage-todo-list-plugin)
 - [todo-list-backend](link-to-backstage-todo-list-backend-plugin)